Persistence (Serialization)

 }

-When the machine had processed necessary events, and you want to save its state configuration, first you have to get the recorded events:
+When the machine had processed your business logic events, and you want to save its state configuration, first you have to get the recorded events:

 val recordedEvents = machine.eventRecorder.getRecordedEvents()

 RecordedEvents object now is ready to be serialized.
-Currently, the library does not provide an implementation of serialization process, so it is up to user to write serialization code.
-The serialization support is planned using kotlinx.serialization library in further KStateMachine versions.
+The library provides an implementation of serialization process using kotlinx.serialization library starting from KStateMachine version v0.32.0.

 Restoring StateMachine